Skip to main content

 Budgeting Benchmarks: How Much Should You Be Spending?

 How much should you spend on housing, food, and transportation?
-Here are the budgeting benchmarks financial planners use — and how to apply them to your actual situation.
+The budgeting benchmarks financial planners use and how to apply them to your actual situation.

 8 min read·Jan 7, 2026